 Danish psychologist Edgar Rubin in 1921 introduced another important gestalt aspect of organization (although he wasn't a gestaltist himself), the figure-ground perception.
-He suggested that even a group of connected objects can mentally be interpreted as an object (figure) or surface behind it (ground) and formulated conditions describing when would which of that be the case.
+Rubin suggested that a group of connected objects can mentally be interpreted as an object (figure) or surface behind it (ground) and formulated conditions describing when would which of that be the case.

-The final Gestalt concept is the principle of Prägnanz, which claims that when visual stimulus is ambiguous (for example a partly hidden figure), people tend to organize it as simple, regular and symmetric as much as the conditions (information retrieved by the retina in the eye) allow.
+The final Gestalt concept is the principle of Prägnanz, which claims that when visual stimulus can be interpreted in more ways (for example a partly hidden figure), people tend to organize it as simple, regular and symmetric as much as the conditions (information retrieved by the retina in the eye) allow.
 Gestaltists explained this through an idea of brains electric fields which reached an minimal energy state, but this theory is today mostly rejected.

-4. Closure4) - enough of the shape is present to mentally complete the image of panda
+Closure4) - enough of the shape is present to mentally complete the image of a panda